allerter/geniust/README.md

 -   TELEGRA.PH: Returns a link to a *telegra.ph* page which in turn has the album\'s description and links to other *telegra.ph* pages that each has the description and the lyrics of a song.
-This feature isn\'t maintained, so some things might look off.
+This feature isn't maintained, so some things might look off.

+Currently this feature is only open to the developers.

 ### Lyrics Customizations